joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Implement A/B Testing stats display section.

-LockieMedia Service (Main Application):
+Lockie Media Platform (Apps):

 Complete and refine other foundational features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc.

 Integrate the new features (Notes, Habits, Time Tracker) with Firebase for cloud persistence for authenticated users.

-Expand Scope: Plan and implement new modules appropriate for a Personal and Business Management Service.
+Expand Scope: Plan and implement new apps and services appropriate for a management platform.

-Advertising System:
+Advertising System (Service):

 Integrate the system with Firestore to manage and serve ads to authenticated users.